For Your Entertainment (song)

 It is also the title track to his debut studio album, For Your Entertainment.
 The song was released commercially on November 3, 2009, and was written by Claude Kelly and Dr. Luke.
 It was a top 10 hit in Finland, Japan, New Zealand and the US dance club chart.

 Lambert's performance of the song at the 2009 American Music Awards prompted complaints from the Parents Television Council and ABC canceled Lambert's scheduled performance on Good Morning America.
 A remixed version of the song was added to the set list of Lambert's first concert tour, the 2010 Glam Nation Tour as the show's opening.
 The actual song was only performed on the Asian and Australian legs of the tour right after the song "Voodoo".

 Background

 On October 28, 2009, Lambert announced via Twitter that his lead single from his debut album would be "For Your Entertainment", a song that was produced by Dr. Luke.
 The following day, Lambert announced that the single would debut on Ryan Seacrest's radio show on October 30, 2009.

 The song became available as a legal download in the United States on November 3, 2009, and on November 15, 2009, in the United Kingdom.

+The song is about S&M.